SebastianLorenzano/DAM-Prog/README.md

 2- TESTING: This is the playground of the repository: Everything tried out is stored here, some things are not checked properly,  as nothing here is evaluated.
 3- EXAM: This are the actual exams.
 Each has its own README with its description.
 4- NuGets: Here the NuGets that are provided or used are stored.
+5- EDE: Here I will store the few assigments from the asignature named: Development Enviroments (EDE is Spanish).

 ## ESPAÑOL ##